jessezach/RobotEyes/README.md

 **scroll to element** - Arguments: locator - (Scrolls to an element in a webpage)<br/>
 **compare images** - Arguments: None - (Compares baseline and actual images of a testcase)<br/>

+# Note:
-**Note**: If you find this library useful, please do star the repository.
+If you find this library useful, please do star the repository.